jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-29-upstream-productivity.md

 Similarly, when you do not truly care about the things you're trying to get done, it always feels like a huge uphill battle.

-When you truly care about the work you do and your body feels amazing, productivity becomes effortless.
+But when you truly care about the work you do and your body feels amazing, productivity becomes effortless.

 Importantly productivity is not about getting more done but producing more stuff that actually matters to you and others.